AlexanderGaul/xray_ct/README.md

 This task is computationally expensive and can take several seconds.
 After the computations have finished, it is possible to scroll through the reconstructed volume (along all three axes, which can be chosen using a slider).
+In each slice the ratio between the lengths of the visible sides of the voxels is preserved but the actual lengths may differ from perspective to perspective.

 There are several possibilities of adjusting the reconstruction setup in the lower part of this widget: